flast101/HTB-writeups/monteverde/README.md

 ### 4.2- Post-Compromise Exploitation
 Let's try it.
 We download **AdDecrypt.exe** and **mcrypt.dll** on the target.
-AS indicated, these two files must be placed in the directory where we will launch the exploit.
+As indicated, these two files must be placed in the directory where we will launch the exploit.
 Once done, we have:
 ~~~
 *Evil-WinRM* PS C:\Program Files\Microsoft Azure AD Sync\Bin> Dir -Force C:\Users\mhope\Documents\